TinkerTools/tinker-hp/README.md

 # Tinker-HP: the massivelly parallel CPUs/GPUs High Performance Evolution of Tinker
 -----------------------------------------------------------------------------------------------------------------------------------------------
-=> (October 2020)

-A major update has been pushed to GitHub (28/10/2020) : availability of the Tinker-HP (multi)GPUs code.
+A major update has been pushed to GitHub (28/10/2020) to support COVID-19 research: availability of the Tinker-HP (multi)-GPUs plateform.
 Check the preprint : https://arxiv.org/abs/2011.01207
 -----------------------------------------------------------------------------------------------------------------------------------------------
 <H2><B>Versions</B></H2>